Penn Dixie’s #1 Member Benefit

 - Please monitor the weather continuously during your visit.
 For your safety you are asked to vacate the park in the event of impending lightning, thunderstorms, or high winds.
 You may return when the danger has passed.

 - Security cameras are present in multiple locations.
 The park is patrolled by Penn Dixie staff, volunteers, and officers from the Hamburg Police Department.

 - Members must carry their membership cards with them at all times.
 They may be asked to present this card by one of the above officials.

 - With the exception of PLUS memberships, guests of members are not allowed.
-PLUS members are responsible for the behaviors of their guests.
+PLUS members are responsible for the behaviors of their one (1) allowed guest.
 Members and their guests under age 18 must be accompanied by an adult at all times.

 - Parking is available on the grassy areas outside of our gate.
 You may also park in the gravel area that splits off from the driveway and is abutted by concrete blocks.

 - Please do not park in front of our gate or in the driveway itself.
 We recommend locking your vehicle and taking valuable items with you.

 - The small gate to the right of the main gate is reserved for member access.
 Contact Executive Director Dr. Phil Stokes (firstname.lastname@example.org) for the gate code.

 - We strive to minimize potential hazards to our guests but fossil collecting is inherently physically challenging.
 Please observe our rules and safety signs.
 When you enter the park, you do so at your own risk.